 What is Attendance Allowance?

-Attendance Allowance is money for people aged 65 or over who have care needs. (need help with activities of daily living such as getting dressed, going to the toilet or having someone to look after them so they do not hurt themselves).
+Attendance Allowance is money for people aged 65 or over who have care needs.
+You may have care needs if you need help with activities of daily living such as getting dressed, going to the toilet or having someone to look after your so you do not hurt yourself.